 peppermint essential oil and peppermint tea are a bit different.
 Tea is made by steeping tea leaves into hot water.
 I do not recommend doing the same with peppermint essential oil because essential oils and water DO NOT MIX.
 Your oils will float at the top of your mug of water.

 If you want to add peppermint essential oil to your tea, please dilute it first in something like an edible carrier oil or honey.
 If you're looking for a quality peppermint tea, I highly recommend this one from Oola.

 What is the main use of peppermint essential oil?

 This really depends on who you talk to.
-For me, we often use peppermint essential oil infused in avocado oil to use in brownies and pancakes (my sons LOVE chocolate chip pancakes with some peppermint oil in it).
+For me, we often use peppermint essential oil infused with avocado oil to use in brownies and pancakes (my sons LOVE chocolate chip pancakes with some peppermint oil in them).
 We also diffuse lavender, lemon, and peppermint all the time.

 Many people I talk with mostly diffuse it when they work or study, or in their car to help them stay more alert while driving.

 Is peppermint oil and peppermint essential oil the same?

 This depends on your perspective.
 Technically peppermint oil is a cooking or massage oil infused with peppermint.
 Though many essential oil users refer to peppermint essential oil as peppermint oil.
 So yes… and no… depending on who you're talking to and the context.